< Updated 19APR19 >

 Putting ATTENTION on Cue

 The ATTENTION behavior becomes even more useful when you can get your dog to offer the behavior when you request it.

 - Start to work towards longer times of making eye contact (2 seconds, 5 seconds, etc.).
-As you work towards longer durations, move back and forth between shorter and longer times.
-It is important to vary the amount of time to keep the dog interested and to make sure the dog will succeed.
+As you work towards longer duration’s, move back and forth between shorter and longer times.
+It is essential to vary the amount of time to keep the dog interested and to make sure the dog will succeed.
 Note: Do not attempt to hold contact for longer than 8-10 seconds as this is a may make some dogs uncomfortable and cause them to look away.

 - Continue to work on the behavior in different environments.
 Situate yourself so that at times the dog has to turn their head around to you to make eye contact.

 - When your dog makes eye contact with you in a wide variety of environments, it is time to begin to work on getting and maintaining attention in the presence of distractions.
 We want to set our dog up for success so we will start with a low-level distraction at a distance where the dog is only minimally distracted.
 For purposes of providing an example, let’s say that your dog is distracted by people.
 Every time your dog sees a person they start to wag their tail and want to greet that person.